What is Learning English?

 Learning English began as Special English, which Voice of America launched in 1959.
 Special English newscasts and features were a primary fixture of VOA’s international shortwave broadcasts for more than half a century.
 In 2014, our line of products was expanded to include more English teaching materials, and the service became known as Learning English.

 Some language teaching methods are dull and disconnected from real life.
 People soon forget what they learn, or focus on words and phrases without context.
-VOA Learning English maintains a loyal following among learners, teachers and educational publishers worldwide by using journalism to engage people's interests.
-Learners absorb American English through content drawn from world news, business, science, U.S. life, popular culture and other topics.
-People build their vocabulary, strengthen their speaking skills and improve their ability to communicate for work, school and everyday life.
+Learners absorb American English through content drawn from U.S. and world news, Health and Lifestyle, Science and Technology, Arts and Culture, and other topics.
+Learners can build vocabulary, strengthen speaking skills and improve the ability to communicate for work, school and everyday life.